microsoft/xbox-multiplayer-analysis-tool/README.md

 network requests and responses in real-time, decrypt and view SSL traffic, modify traffic on the fly, and analyze Xbox services and network traffic for problems.

+The web proxy supports HTTP/1.1 and HTTP/2 over TLS using ALPN negotiation, with automatic HTTP/1.1 fallback.

 ## Basic Environment Requirements & Dependencies

 |  |Web Proxy | Low Level Network Capture| Notes |